Why China Matters

 China Matters is an Australian policy institute established to stimulate a realistic and nuanced discussion of the PRC among Australian business, government and the security establishment, and advance sound policy.

 The goals of this high-profile and high-impact effort are to expand awareness and understanding, inform public and elite opinions, and recommend solid policy in Australia on the complexities, opportunities, and challenges of Australia’s relationship with the PRC.

 This is a discrete and unique effort, different from other China undertakings in Australia in that it is independent, is not tied to any institution, and is focused exclusively from a policy perspective on the rise of the People’s Republic of China and how it matters to Australia.

-We also think it is important to engage with people interested in the PRC under the age of 35 who are working in the public or private sector.
+We also think it is important to engage with people interested in the PRC aged 35 or under who are working in the public or private sector.
 This is achieved through our China Matters Young Professionals project.
 We also strive to support young aspiring Australian foreign policy experts through our 40-day internship program.

 We now have our own policy brief publication China Matters Explores.
 This series focuses on individual tough issues in Australia’s relationship with the People’s Republic of China.
-Check out our latest edition, ‘Is there a problem with Australia’s research collaboration with the PRC?’ by Jeremy Stevens.
+Check out our latest edition, ‘What should Australia do about a PRC economic ‘hard landing’?’ by Jeremy Thorpe.
 Previous editions include, ‘Is there a problem with Australia’s China narrative?’, co-authored by board directors, Stephen FitzGerald and Linda Jakobson.

 Our Key Supporters